vladlpavlov/Pythagoras/README.md

 * persistent function memoization that tracks data dependencies and changes in the functions' code;
-* scalable parallel execution of memoized functions on a local machine or in a distributed environment;
+* parallel execution of memoized functions on a local machine or in a distributed environment of any scale;
 * simple and inexpensive storage-based orchestration backend.

 ## Usage